syncfusion-content/maui-docs/MAUI/Radial-Menu/Overview.md

 # Overview of .NET MAUI RadialMenu (SfRadialMenu)

-The Syncfusion .NET MAUI SfRadialMenu displays a hierarchical menu in a circular layout, which is optimized for touch enabled devices.
+The Syncfusion .NET MAUI SfRadialMenu displays a hierarchical menu in a circular layout, which is optimized for touch-enabled devices.
 Typically, it is used as a context menu, and it can expose more menu items in the same space than traditional menus.

 ## Key features